 The Kent Breast Health Center strives to ensure you have seamless and coordinated access to an array of diagnostic, consultative, therapeutic, and supportive services including:

-Your cancer treatment team wants you know, there is hope!
+Your cancer treatment team wants you to know, there is hope!

 Life after cancer treatment may be different, but is still an important part of your care.
 We have specialists available to help you adjust and prepare for survivorship at its best.

 The HOPE Program is a comprehensive breast clinic designed to develop customized risk-management and long-term surveillance plans for high risk patients.
 The program adjusts with the needs of each person over time in order to provide: cancer risk assessment, individual screening needs, education regarding modifiable lifestyle risk factors, and measures to prevent cancerous changes and quickly address them should they occur.”